-- 1. Violation of safety practices or action or inaction that might cause injury or death to oneself and any other person - 2.
-Sexual or other harassment of any kind - 3.
-Sexual or assault of any kind - 4.
-Creating excessive noise, disturbing the peace, violating individual rights or privacy, or disrupting lawful activities of others - 5.
-Deliberately or carelessly damaging or stealing CASA property or the property of those associated with the CASA center or host community - 6.
-Theft or unauthorized use of property from any other person or entity - 7.
-Unauthorized entry or use of CASA program facilities, including international partner university facilities, or offices of program staff and contacts - 8.
-Possession or use, including the threat of use, of a weapon or other hazardous materials, such as, but not limited to, a firearm, knife, explosive, or other object that could be considered a weapon while on the program - 9.
-Violation of host country laws, including, but not limited to, those that relate to the use of alcohol and controlled substances on the program.
-Violation of local laws may result in fines, punishment, imprisonment, or deportation, in addition to punitive actions by CASA and/or its member universities and colleges. - 10.
-Failure to comply with the reasonable directions of program employees acting in the performance of their duties - 11.
-Any conduct that jeopardizes CASA's ability to maintain positive relations with its host communities or to continue to carry out its programs, including but not limited to culturally inappropriate behavior or defamatory statements regarding host families, organizations, communities, or countries in "blogs" or other public media - 12.
-Any behavior that disrupts the learning environment, limits the participation of fellow students on the program or restricts access in any way to the curriculum, program activities and/or the group
+Prohibited Conduct

+The following is a non-exhaustive list of prohibited conduct:

+1. Violation of health and safety practices or action or inaction that might cause injury or death to myself and any other person.

+2. Sexual and physical assault or harassment of any kind.

+3. Any other type of assault, harassment, or bullying, including, but not limited to, online and in any other social media spaces.

+4. Creating excessive noise, disturbing the peace, violating individual rights or privacy, or disrupting lawful activities of others, inclusive of CASA and non-CASA (i.e., local residents) individuals.

+1 The administering institution is the college or university which serves as the facilitating institution of the CASA

+Center, such as Brown University (for CASA Barcelona, CASA Cuba, CASA Granada), Cornell University (for CASA Seville), Harvard University (for CASA Chile), Brown and Trinity College Dublin (for CASA Dublin) and Brown and the University of Melbourne (for CASA Melbourne).

+2 The host institution/s is the university or organization where CASA students are temporarily taking courses as participants in the CASA study center.

+5. Deliberately or carelessly damaging or stealing CASA property or the property of those associated with the CASA center or host community.

+6. Unauthorized or unlawful use of property from any other person or entity.

+7. Unauthorized entry or use of CASA program facilities, including host institution facilities, and/or offices of program staff and contacts.

+8. Possession or use, including the threat of use, of a weapon or other hazardous materials, such as, but not limited to, a firearm, knife, explosive, or other object that could be considered a weapon, while on the program.

+9. Violation of host country laws, including, but not limited to, those that relate to the use of alcohol and controlled substances on the program.
+Violation of local laws may result in fines, punishment, imprisonment, or deportation, in addition to punitive actions by CASA and/or its administering institution/s.

+10. Failure to comply with the reasonable directions of program employees acting in the performance of their duties.

+11. Any conduct that jeopardizes CASA's ability to maintain positive relations with its host communities or to continue to carry out its programs, including but not limited to culturally inappropriate behavior or defamatory statements regarding host families, organizations, communities, or countries online, in social media or other public media.

+12. Any behavior that disrupts the learning environment, limits the participation of fellow students on the program or restricts access in any way to the curriculum, program activities and/or the group.